Mico27/gbs-ContinuousScenePlugin/README.md

 ### Continuous Tile Rendering

-GB Studio normally clamps the camera to the current scene's boundaries.
-This plugin removes that clamp.
-The camera is always centered on the player and can scroll freely past a scene edge.
-As the camera moves, `load_tile_row_continuous` / `load_tile_col_continuous` intercept every VRAM tile write and route out-of-bounds coordinates to the registered neighbour scene's tilemap.
-The result is that the neighbour scene's tiles appear on screen progressively as the player walks toward the edge — exactly as if the two scenes were one large map.
+GB Studio normally holds the camera inside the current scene.
+This plugin removes that limit, so the camera stays on the player and can travel past an edge.
+As it moves, tiles that fall outside the current scene are taken from the neighbour you registered in that direction.
+The neighbour's tiles appear on screen as the player walks towards the edge, exactly as if the two scenes were one map.

 ### The VRAM Tilemap as a Ring Buffer

-The GB hardware background tilemap is 32×32 tiles but only 20×18 tiles are visible at once.
-The plugin exploits this by treating the map as a wrap-around ring buffer. `bkg_offset_x` and `bkg_offset_y` accumulate the total tile displacement across all scene crossings and are used as an additive offset when computing VRAM write addresses.
-This keeps the ring-buffer position coherent between scenes so tile data written for one scene and tile data written for a neighbour always land in the correct VRAM slots regardless of how many crossings have occurred.
+The hardware background is 32 by 32 tiles and only 20 by 18 are on screen.
+The plugin uses the rest, wrapping around as it goes. **Scroll offset X** and **Scroll offset Y** track how far the view has moved in total across every crossing, and everything the plugin writes is placed relative to them.
+That keeps tiles from the current scene and tiles from its neighbour landing in the right places however many boundaries the player has crossed.

 ### Invisible Scene Load

-When the player's position actually crosses a scene boundary, `transition_to_scene_modal` fires.
-It temporarily disables tile rendering, rebases the player position, camera, scroll values, and `bkg_offset` so that the new scene's coordinate system matches the player's current on-screen position, then calls `load_scene`.
-Because the coordinates are pre-adjusted before the load and `is_transitioning_scene` prevents `scroll_reset` from clearing the offsets, the VRAM ring buffer stays intact.
-After the new scene's init scripts finish, rendering resumes — and since the tiles were already visible, nothing on screen changes.
+When the player actually crosses a boundary, the plugin stops drawing tiles for a moment, moves the player, the camera and the scroll position into the new scene's coordinates so they land exactly where the player already is on screen, and loads the scene.
+The scroll offsets are protected from the reset a scene load normally does.
+Drawing resumes once the new scene's init scripts finish, and because the tiles were already on screen, nothing changes visually.

 ### Connection Offsets

-Scenes connected along a shared edge do not need to have perfectly aligned top or left edges.
-An **offset** value specifies how many tiles the neighbour scene is shifted relative to the current scene along the shared edge.
-This allows building overworld maps where, for example, two horizontally adjacent scenes start at different vertical positions — the tile data is correctly stitched at the seam regardless of the offset.
+Two scenes joined along an edge do not need to line up.
+An **offset** says how many tiles the neighbour sits along the shared edge relative to the current scene.
+That is how a route can join a town whose map starts higher or lower, which is how real overworlds are laid out.
+The tiles are stitched correctly at the join whatever the offset.

 ### Diagonal Corners

-When four scenes share a corner point, the plugin can also register diagonal neighbours (Top-Left, Top-Right, Bottom-Left, Bottom-Right).
-This ensures that the corner pixel of the VRAM ring buffer is filled correctly and prevents a single blank or corrupt tile appearing at the junction when scrolling diagonally.
+Where four scenes meet at a point, register the diagonal neighbours too: Top-Left, Top-Right, Bottom-Left and Bottom-Right.
+Without them, a single blank or wrong tile appears at the junction when the player walks diagonally through it.

 ---

 ## Project Setup

-### Option A — Manual Setup with Set Continuous Scene
+### Option A: manual setup with Set Continuous Scene

-For small maps or non-uniform grids, wire each connection by hand in the **On Init** script of every scene:
+For a small map, or one that is not a regular grid, connect each scene by hand in its **On Init** script:

 1. In the **On Init** script of a scene, add a **Set Continuous Scene** event for each direction that has a neighbour.
 2. Set **Scene** to the neighbour scene in that direction.
 3. Set **Direction of Scene** (Top, Right, Bottom, Left, or a diagonal).
 4. Set **Offset of Scene** if the neighbour is shifted along the shared edge (see [Connection Offsets](#connection-offsets)).

 Repeat for every scene and every direction.
-There is no need to place triggers on scene edges — the plugin detects boundary crossing automatically.
+No triggers are needed on the edges, because the plugin notices the crossing itself.

-### Option B — Automatic Setup with Auto Connect Continuous Scene
+### Option B: automatic setup with Auto Connect Continuous Scene

-For large grids of uniformly named scenes, the **Auto Connect Continuous Scene** event derives all connections automatically from the scenes' positions in the GB Studio world map.
+For a large grid, **Auto Connect Continuous Scene** works out every connection from where the scenes sit in the world map.
+Drag your map into place and it does the rest.

-**Important:** this event must be placed in the **On Init** script of the **very first scene** of the project.
-GBS injects the connection setup code into the init scripts of all matching scenes at compile time, and requires the event to be processed before any of those scenes are compiled.
+**Important:** it must go in the **On Init** script of the **very first scene** of the project.
+It writes the connections into the other scenes during the build, so it has to run before any of them are built.

-> To force a scene to be the first scene of the project: close the project, open `project/scenes/<SceneName>/scene.gbres` in a text editor, and set the `"_index"` field to `-1`.
-Save the file, reload the project in GB Studio, then save the project — GB Studio will reposition that scene as the first one.
+> To make a scene first: close the project, open `project/scenes/<SceneName>/scene.gbres` in a text editor, set its `"_index"` to `-1`, save, reload the project in GB Studio and save again.
+GB Studio moves that scene to the front.

-1. Give all the scenes you want connected a common **GBVM symbol prefix** (set via *View GBVM symbol* for each scene, or enforce a naming convention that becomes the symbol).
+1. Give every scene you want connected the same **symbol prefix**, set through **View GBVM symbol** on each scene.

 <img width="892" height="274" alt="image" src="https://github.com/user-attachments/assets/36714b5a-e7cc-43b3-ba4e-af7d1fd4d3d7" />
 <img width="290" height="159" alt="image" src="https://github.com/user-attachments/assets/557a25e6-d78b-4ed9-8e20-6c534fba9bfc" />